What are generic resources?

 The Social Security Administration administers two programs of importance to many individuals with developmental disabilities: Social Security Disability Insurance (SSDI) and Supplemental Security Income/State Supplemental Payment (SSI/SSP).
 The former is all federal money; the latter is a combination of federal and state funds.
 In addition, a disabled adult child of a retired or deceased parent who paid into Social Security is eligible for SSA.

 SSDI is a social insurance program, in which disabled individuals receive a cash payment based on their own earning record.
-There is no resource (or asset) test for receipt for SSDI.
+There is no resource (or asset) test for the receipt for SSDI.
 SSDI benefit levels depend on the earnings of the person whose social security account the benefit is based, and on the number of persons drawing benefits on the same account.

 One must have a medically determinable disability expected to last 12 months or more that prevents substantial gainful activity (SGA).
 At present, the SGA criterion is $500 per month ($1,000, if blind).
 A person eligible for SSDI is also eligible for Medicare, with the premium for Part B services paid for the individual.